cloud-elements/devportal/docs/guides/elements/custom-elements.md

 While you can work on different parts of an element throughout the entire creation process, in general you will follow the high-level workflow shown below.

-{% include workflow.html displayNames="Info,Authentication,Configuration,Parameters,Hooks,Events,Bulk,Resources" links="define-info.html,auth.html,config.html,parameters.html,hooks.html,events.html,bulk.html,resources.html" active=""%}
+{% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active=""%}

 ## Before you Begin